 Bridge Kit uses adapters to abstract away the complexity of different blockchain architectures.
-Adapters handle all blockchain-specific bridging operations for a particular network.
+Each adapter manages the blockchain-specific bridging operations for a network.

 The following table shows ways to set up adapters and when to use each one.